-- (a) Customer will send any request for an audit under Section 7.5.2(a) to Google as described in Section 12.1 (Contacting Google). - (b) Following receipt by Google of a request under Section 7.5.3(a), Google and Customer will discuss and agree in advance on the reasonable start date, scope and duration of, and security and confidentiality controls applicable to, any audit under Section 7.5.2(a). - (c) Google may charge a fee (based on Google's reasonable costs) for any audit under Section 7.5.2(a).
+- (a) Customer will send any request for an audit under Section 7.5.2(a) or 7.5.2(b) to Google as described in Section 12.1 (Contacting Google). - (b) Following receipt by Google of a request under Section 7.5.3(a), Google and Customer will discuss and agree in advance on the reasonable start date, scope and duration of, and security and confidentiality controls applicable to, any audit under Section 7.5.2(a) or 7.5.2(b). - (c) Google may charge a fee (based on Google's reasonable costs) for any audit under Section 7.5.2(a) or 7.5.2(b).
 Google will provide Customer with further details of any applicable fee, and the basis of its calculation, in advance of any such audit.
-Customer will be responsible for any fees charged by any third party auditor appointed by Customer to execute any such audit. - (d) Google may object to any third party auditor appointed by Customer to conduct any audit under Section 7.5.2(a) if the auditor is, in Google's reasonable opinion, not suitably qualified or independent, a competitor of Google or otherwise manifestly unsuitable.
-Any such objection by Google will require Customer to appoint another auditor or conduct the audit itself.

-- (e) Nothing in these Data Processing Terms will require Google either to disclose to Customer or its third party auditor, or to allow Customer or its third party auditor to access: - (i) any data of any other customer of a Google Entity; - (ii) any Google Entity's internal accounting or financial information; - (iii) any trade secret of a Google Entity; - (iv) any information that, in Google's reasonable opinion, could: (A) compromise the security of any Google Entity's systems or premises; or (B) cause any Google Entity to breach its obligations under the European Data Protection Legislation or its security and/or privacy obligations to Customer or any third party; or - (v) any information that Customer or its third party auditor seeks to access for any reason other than the good faith fulfilment of Customer's obligations under the European Data Protection Legislation.
+Customer will be responsible for any fees charged by any third party auditor appointed by Customer to execute any such audit. - (d) Google may object to any third party auditor appointed by Customer to conduct any audit under Section 7.5.2(a) or 7.5.2(b) if the auditor is, in Google's reasonable opinion, not suitably qualified or independent, a competitor of Google or otherwise manifestly unsuitable.
+Any such objection by Google will require Customer to appoint another auditor or conduct the audit itself. - (e) Nothing in these Data Processing Terms will require Google either to disclose to Customer or its third party auditor, or to allow Customer or its third party auditor to access: - (i) any data of any other customer of a Google Entity; - (ii) any Google Entity's internal accounting or financial information; - (iii) any trade secret of a Google Entity; - (iv) any information that, in Google's reasonable opinion, could: (A) compromise the security of any Google Entity's systems or premises; or (B) cause any Google Entity to breach its obligations under the European Data Protection Legislation or its security and/or privacy obligations to Customer or any third party; or - (v) any information that Customer or its third party auditor seeks to access for any reason other than the good faith fulfilment of Customer's obligations under the European Data Protection Legislation.